henzljw/upmeal/README.md

 ## Changelog
 The changelog of the following application will be updated at the Releases section in the following repository.

+## Acknowledgement
+Thanks to my project supervisor, Dr. Chua Fang Fang for guiding and supervising me to bring my ideas into my Final Year Project.

 ## License
 Upmeal is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).